Black Friday weekend was a win-win across continents for Amazon – but shoppers left it late.

 Did you see any particular trends over the weekend?
 Let us know in the comments below.

 Interested in using xSellco?
-Try our repricer tool Price Manager on a free 14-day trial.
+Try Repricer on a free 14-day trial.